micahhausler/cedar-access-control-for-k8s/README.md

 3. **Do I need to have an AWS account to use this?**

-    No, you can try this out with locally with [kind] today, and even run it on a cloud cluster that you manage.
+    No, you can try this out locally with [kind] today, and even run it on a cloud cluster that you manage.

 4. **Can I use this in production?**